-Financial institution members of a medallion program issue these stamps after verifying the signer’s identity and authority to transfer the securities.
-This process significantly reduces the risk of unauthorized transactions, providing a high level of assurance to all parties involved in the transfer.
+Financial institution members of a medallion program issue these stamps after verifying the signer’s identity and the right to transfer the securities.
+The process for this greatly reduces the possibility of unauthorized transactions, giving all parties involved in the transfer a very high level of confidence.

 The stamp indicates that the institution guarantees the signature is genuine and assumes liability for any forgery.
-Medallion signature guarantees are required for most security transfers, making them indispensable in the financial industry.
+Most security transfers will require medallion signature guarantees, without which they will become essential in the banking sector.

 Key Features of Medallion Signature Guarantee Stamp